Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Sutton and are not the council.
 About us

-The Environment and Sustainable Transport Committee met on Thursday 18 July 2024 to discuss the council's environmental strategy and approve an updated Air Quality Action Plan.
-Key decisions included the re-procurement of an environmental enforcement contract and the adoption of the new Air Quality Action Plan, despite some public consultation responses indicating a lack of concern about air quality.
+The Environment and Sustainable Transport Committee met on Thursday 18 July 2024 to discuss the borough's Air Quality Action Plan and the future of environmental enforcement services.
+The committee approved the new Air Quality Action Plan for Sutton and agreed to re-procure a Waste Environmental Enforcement contract on an income share basis.

 Approval of the Air Quality Action Plan

-The committee approved the London Borough of Sutton's Air Quality Action Plan for 2024-2029.
-This plan sets out the steps the council will take to improve air quality, a legal requirement reviewed every five years.
+The committee approved the London Borough of Sutton Air Quality Action Plan 2024-2029.
+This plan outlines the steps the council will take to improve air quality in the borough over the next five years.
 The plan was developed following a public consultation, which received over 730 responses.
+Amendments were made to the draft plan to incorporate feedback, including the addition of new actions focused on community engagement and empowerment.

 Environmental Enforcement Services

-The committee agreed to re-procure a waste environmental enforcement contract on an income share basis for a period of three years, with a one-year extension option.
-This decision follows a successful three-year pilot programme that has seen reductions in fly-tipping and littering.
+The committee agreed to re-procure a Waste Environmental Enforcement contract on an income share basis, commencing on 1 January 2025 for a period of no longer than three years, with a one-year extension option.
+This decision follows a successful three-year pilot programme that has seen reductions in fly-tipping by 16% and littering by up to 69% in some areas.

 Attendees